sigcnl/sigcnl.github.io/cnl2018info.md

 | Double Room       |€109.00 per night |
 | Triple Room      | €129.00 per night |

 We are holding **25 rooms** at the above rates :  Guests **must book before 20 August 2018**  for the above rates to apply , after this date standard rates will apply.
+Guests must book direct by email to info@glenroyal.ie or by contacting 01-6290909 for the rates quoted to apply.

 ### Other Nearby Accomodation Options